Skip to main navigation Skip to main content

 Genomic profiling using next-generation sequencing identified PI3K pathway activation as key molecular determinant that differentiates patient outcomes between GAP and GC treatments in advanced BTC.

-Dissecting antibody-mediated NK cell effects reveals a cytotoxic CX3CR1⁺KLRC2⁻CD16hisubset linked to HBV outcomes
+Dissecting antibody-mediated natural killer cell effects reveals a cytotoxic CX3CR1+KLRC2CD16hi subset linked to hepatitis B virus outcomes

 Libo Tang, Yuhao Wang, Zihan Jin, Yurong Gu, Zhaofeng Zeng, Linnan Song, Xuan Yi, Lingtao Zhang, Yujing Zhang, Weiying He, Liping Wang, Weixin He, Jianru Sun, Xiaoqin Lan, Xiangyong Li, Shihong Zhong, Yongyin Li